Is your revenue team ready for what's next?

 A chatbot is a simple piece of rules-based software meant to field questions from web users in real-time with pre-programmed responses.
 This is a helpful time saver for customer support teams who no longer need to respond to common inquiries or issues.
 Recently, chatbots have also been adopted by Marketing and Sales teams to nudge website visitors into completing lead forms or subscribing to email newsletters.

 But still, the technology is fairly simple and no one ever confuses a simple chatbot for a real person.
 If inquiries and requests from the contact veer away from the limited predetermined path, the chatbot will need to pull a human-in-the-loop to solve the issue.

-Revenue Digital Assistants make your organization and teams more productive while cutting costs and directing resources to their most efficient uses.
+Intelligent Virtual Assistants make your organization and teams more productive while cutting costs and directing resources to their most efficient uses.